We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 * Available nationwide

 Online relationship counseling helps you and your partner explore and address issues causing tension in your relationship.
-Since you access therapy through your computer or smartphone, you can do this work from the comfort of your own home.
+Since online therapy services are accessed through your computer or smartphone, you can do this work from the comfort of your own home.

 While marriage counseling often focuses on current issues and tends to stay fairly brief, relationship therapy offers the chance to look at long-standing patterns closer.
 These patterns may have begun in previous relationships or even childhood.